opentracing/specification/specification.md

 The OpenTracing specification uses a `Major.Minor` version number but has no `.Patch` component.
 The major version increments when backwards-incompatible changes are made to the specification.
 The minor version increments for non-breaking changes like the introduction of new standard tags, log fields, or SpanContext reference types.
 (You can read more about the motivation for this versioning scheme at Issue [specification#2](https://github.com/opentracing/specification/issues/2#issuecomment-261740811))

+## The Big Picture: OpenTracing's Scope

+OpenTracing's core specification (i.e., this document) is intentionally agnostic about the specifics of particular downstream tracing or monitoring systems.
+This is because **OpenTracing exists to describe the semantics of transactions in distributed systems.** Describing those transactions should not be influenced by how — or how not — any particular backend likes to process or represent data.
+For instance, detailed OpenTracing instrumentation can be used to simply measure latencies and apply tags in a timeseries monitoring system (e.g., prometheus); or Span start+finish times along with Span logs may be redirected to a central logging service (e.g., Kibana).

+As such, the OpenTracing specification and [data modelling conventions](./data_conventions.md) have a wider scope than some tracing systems, "and that's okay."
+If certain semantic behavior is out-of-scope for a particular tracing or monitoring system, said system can summarize or simply ignore the respective data flowing from OpenTracing instrumentation.

 ## The OpenTracing Data Model

 **Traces** in OpenTracing are defined implicitly by their **Spans**.
 In